-Need to manage large-scale multilingual sites?
-Drupal is for you.
-With excellent standard features like reliable performance, stellar security and easy content authoring, it’s touted as the best multilingual CMS for managing large-scale sites.
+If you need to manage large-scale multilingual sites, Drupal is a good option.
+With excellent standard features like reliable performance, stellar security and easy content creation, it’s touted as the best multilingual CMS for managing large-scale sites.
 But what sets it apart is its flexibility, with tools that help you build a dynamic website with versatile, structured content.
-Drupal’s translation management tool, aka TMGMT, enables users to streamline translation workflows.
+Drupal’s translation management tool (TMGMT) enables users to streamline translation workflows.
 With direct integrations available to language service providers like Acclaro, launching and maintaining a multilingual Drupal site becomes more efficient and cost effective.

 Pixel & Tonic’s Craft CMS is geared toward development-oriented publishers who want deeper control and more powerful performance from their content management tools.
 Known for its flexibility, scalability and user-friendly interface, Craft CMS is ideal for creating custom digital experiences on the web and beyond.
-To eliminate copy and paste, you can launch and manage a multilingual Craft site more quickly and efficiently using the Translation Plugin for Craft.
-Craft CMS is also considered a Headless CMS; a back-end only content management system built from the ground up as a content repository that makes content accessible via a RESTful API for display on any device.
+Craft CMS is also a hybrid CMS, which means that you can combine monolithic and headless CMS features when building your front end.
+To eliminate copy and paste, you can launch and manage a multilingual Craft site more quickly and efficiently using the Translation Plugin for Craft, and automate your translation workflows even further with a translation API.

 Adobe Experience Manager (AEM)

 Although not an open-source platform per se, AEM is a popular choice among some of the biggest brands.
-The platform simplifies management and delivery of a website’s contents and assets, and lessens complications of delivering virtual experiences to the right customers.
+The platform simplifies management and delivery of a website’s content and digital assets and reduces the complications of delivering virtual experiences to the right customers.
 To more efficiently launch and maintain multilingual AEM content, we recommend working with a translation agency that offers an AEM translation integration.

 Custom Content Management Systems

-If you’re a bigger company with deep pockets, and plenty of development resources and IT support, it may make sense to develop a custom CMS—especially if you’re looking for control over the platform’s functionality, interface, and updates.
-A custom solution allows you to tailor everything from workflows to design and usability for your business or departmental needs.
-This goes a long way in speeding up the execution of updates or marketing campaigns.
+If your company has plenty of development resources and IT support, you might want to consider developing a custom CMS, especially if you want to control the platform’s functionality, interface and updates.
+A custom solution allows you to tailor everything specifically to suit your business or departmental needs, which will speed up the execution of updates or marketing campaigns.
 Other benefits include more control over brand consistency, less risk of hacking or spamming and more personalized support.

-When evaluating whether a custom solution is the way to go, be sure your website and CMS localization needs are top of mind and not an afterthought.
+When evaluating whether or not a custom solution is right for you, make sure to keep your website and CMS localization needs in mind.

 eCommerce CMS Platforms